Ultra-runner sets new Munros record after completing charity challenge

 Starting at Ben More on the isle of Mull on May 26, Ms Aarons – who works as a social work adviser for the Scottish Government – ran some 1,500 kilometres and cycled about the same distance as part of what has become known as Jamie’s Munro Challenge.

-The endurance athlete celebrated with supporters at the end of the trek – known as Jamie’s Munro Challenge (Andy Stark/Stark Images/PA)
+The endurance athlete celebrated with supporters at the end of the trek – known as Jamie’s Munro Challenge (Andy Stark/Stark Images via Nic Crossley)

 Over the course of her challenge, she ascended 140,000 metres – the equivalent of climbing Mount Everest 16 times.